The author of the article is Alexey Petsyk, an astronomy lover from Moscow.

 3. MShR of the third modification (found in Taganrog)

 The third modification differs from the second modification in that a thickening belt was removed from the middle of the vertical mount, where the fixing screw was screwed.
+In addition, a light gray color began to be used in coloring the telescope tube.
 In general, the first, still timid steps to “improve” the telescope were made in the direction of simple material savings, without deteriorating the general consumer properties of the instrument.
-The shipping box is the same as that of modification №2, although it should be noted that I came across a variant of the green color of the box, like that of modification № 1, but I don’t know if this is the original box, or for this telescope it was simply replaced by box from the first modification.
+The shipping box is the same as that of modification # 2, although it should be noted that I came across a variant of the green color of the box, as in modification # 1, but I do not know if this is the original box, or for this telescope it was simply replaced by box from the first modification.
 I don’t have a tripod from this telescope.
-Based on the packing slip found in the box, the telescope was produced in 1964, i.e. the “improvement” proceeded at a rapid pace.
+Based on the packing slip found in the box, the telescope was produced in 1964, i.e. The “improvement” proceeded at a rapid pace.
 According to my information, this modification was produced at least until the end of 1972.

 The focuser was damaged – the carbolite part holding the focuser axis was crumbled.
 I had to glue it with a second glue and make a reinforcing plate of 0.8mm galvanized steel on top.
 Therefore, the photo is not quite the original type of focuser.